macxb/MyO/README.md

 - Level Protection will not work in pvp and advanced sectors

 #### The Planetary Effect
-- Depending on the size of the planet that the gravity of the same varies:
+- Depending on the mass of the planet that the gravity of the same varies:
   - Modifying in this way the gameplay
   - The greater the gravity the slower the movement speed
   - Shorter jumps and vice versa